marle3003/mokapi/docs/javascript-api/mokapi-http/httpresponse.md

-# HttpResponse
+# Response

-HttpResponse object contains response data from a HTTP request from functions in the module mokapi/http.
+Response object contains response data from a HTTP request from functions in the module mokapi/http.

 | Name       | Type     | Description                                                           |